M-S-10/FoodFriendsWebApp/README.md

 ## What's next for FoodFriends

-The next step for FoodFriends is finding some food places and some "friends" (volunteer organizations) that want the food! (i.e expanding our userbase)
+The next step for FoodFriends is finding some food places and some "friends" (volunteer organizations) that want the food! (i.e expanding our userbase).

+## Future

+Lots of features and functionalities that we intend to implement, the small ones being :
+        i.
+The volunteer can navigate to the restaurant directly within the app itself. ii.
+Those in need of food can directly approach the restaurant instead of waiting from food distribution centres or volunteers.
+    To go a big further, we plan to implement a computer vision API to classify the food and give the people in need an interesting choice of menu.
+But a big plan would be to take this initiative on a global scale and possibly collaborate with the UN.
+We can tackle the problem of hunger-crisis and climate change by doing our part!. 	:four_leaf_clover:

 ### Built With
 ### css3